mdjnelson/moodle-mod_certificate/README.txt

-Certificate 3.0 for Moodle 1.6
+Certificate 3.0 for Moodle

-Latest version uploaded 11/03/06

-Instructions:
-Place the certificate folder under your moodle/mod folder.
-Click on the administration link from your Moodle homepage to install.
+Version 3.2 20061012
+This version has been updated to work in Moodle 1.7.

 Version 3.1 2006081700
 Increased length of course name record
 General debugging and code fixes
+Fixed symbol printing in course name, mod name and student name

 Version 3.1 2006080100
 The certificate module has been re-written to better comply with standard Moodle coding and to add